Slamsneider/Subtle_AI_Alignment/readme.md

 This article: https://www.dr.dk/nyheder/kultur/rane-willerslev-oensker-ikke-donere-sine-organer-og-vil-bisaettes-med-sin-jagtbue-dem

-...was read by 3 different AI Agents.
+...was read by 3 different AI Agents and they each made a podcast about their view on the article.
 - Positive Agent
 - Neutral Agent
 - Negative Agent

 Finally a (neutral) AI Agent analyzed the alignment of the podcasts and made a podcast about it.

+FYI: You can hear the 3 diffent aligned podcasts in the [3_podcasts_mp3](https://github.com/username/repositoryname/tree/main/src) folder.